excellalabs/docker-workshop-2/README.2.md

 ## Kubernetes Services

 A service is a stable address for a pod/bunch of pods, used to connect to our pods. `kube-dns` will then allow us to resolve it by name.
-Services expose your pod externally.
+Services give your pods a reliable networking endpoint, and expose your pod(s) externally.

+The get an:

+- IP address
+- DNS name
+- Port

-`ClusterIP` - a virtual IP address is allocated for the service (in an internal, private range) this IP address is reachable only from within the cluster (nodes and pods) our code can connect to the service using the original port number
+`ClusterIP` - a virtual IP address is allocated for the service (in an internal, private range) this IP address is reachable only from within the cluster (nodes and pods) our code can connect to the service using the original port number.
+This is the default.

-`NodePort` - a port is allocated for the service (by default, in the 30000-32768 range).
-That port is made available on all nodes and anybody can connect to it.
+`NodePort` - wraps ClusterIP with a port that is allocated for the service (by default, in the 30000-32768 range).
+That port is made available on all nodes that can be connected to outside the cluster.

-`LoadBalancer` - external load balancer allocated for the service
+`LoadBalancer` - integrates NodePort with external load balancer

 `ExternalName` the DNS entry managed by kube-dns will just be a CNAME

+//TODO load balancing among pods mention?

 ## **EXERCISE: Expose an app via a Service**